carlfindahl/wacman/README.md

 #### Running

-The game has all extras except multiple levels at the moment.
+The game has does not have multiple levels at the moment.
 It attempts to be as true to the original as possible, with a few tweaks and a more modern feel overall.
 For example, the theme is remixed and there are some interesting new rules.
 Check out the `Help / Credits` section of the Main Menu in order to see the rules and controls.

 When you play, your goal is to eat all the tiny food objects without dying.
 When you do, you win.
 A high score is recorded locally and as long as you play on the same PC, you can compete with others. (*Future idea: Sync high scores online*)